officiallysingh/spring-batch-commons/README.md

 [`AbstractJobExecutor#execute`](https://github.com/officiallysingh/spring-batch-commons/blob/04c4a7232f5e36ace5168c498fa96690615799f8/src/main/java/com/ksoot/spring/batch/common/AbstractJobExecutor.java#L22)
 method adds a unique `run.id` to the job execution parameters if `forceRestart` argument is `true`.
 It requires a database sequence named `run_id_sequence` to generate unique run id.
 Sequence name can be overridden by setting `batch.run-id-sequence` property in `application.properties` or `application.yml` file.
+It can be overridden by defining new `JobParametersIncrementer` bean in consumer application.
 > [!IMPORTANT]
 You still can not restart already running job, as Spring batch does not allow that.
 Though this behaviour can also be overridden but not recommended.